• About

 Summary

-There are 900 beds available in the Steve Biko Academic Hospital (SBAH).
-Patients stay an average of 6 days and approximately 54 000 patients are admitted during a year.
-There are more than 20 intensive care units and 50 clinics.
-In total ± 750 000 patients are treated at this hospital.
-The hospital is linked to the University of Pretoria for the training of medical students.
-A total of 4 500 people work here.
-The Emergency Unit at SBAH has treated ± 34 000 patients during the past year.
+There are 900 beds available in the Steve Biko Academic Hospital (SBAH) and a total ± 750 000 patients are treated at this hospital.
+The hospital is linked to the University of Pretoria for the training of medical students and a total of 4 500 people work here.
+HospiVision has an extensive volunteer programme for students with an honours degree in psychology at SBAH.
+Applications only open in October for the next year.
+Please contact the SBAH HospiVision team for more information.

 Tshwane Rehabilitation Hospital